 Ask around.
 If you know someone who retained a divorce lawyer, what was the initial retainer?
 How many replenishing retainers were required?
 What was the final cost?
 If you can find someone who ended up going through a full-blown trial, see if you can get that person to admit how much money was forked over.
 Keep in mind that person’s number should probably be multiplied by two as there were two parties using two law firms.

-I cannot confidently say that mediation is always less expensive, but I’m willing to bet that it is 99.9% of the time.
+I cannot confidently say that mediation is always less expensive, but I’m willing to bet that it is 99% of the time.
 So why, if there’s a cheaper and equally legitimate option for divorcing couples, would people go the “litigation route?”

 Because of trust.

 As much as I endorse the non-adversarial process of mediation, it is not for everyone.
 No need to despair though, there are lots of lawyers happy to help you through a litigated divorce, but it’ll cost you.